Curiousss/EVA/README.md

 # Extensive AI projects

-## Phase 2: Reinforcement Learning, LSTM, RNN, Embedding
+## Phase 2: Reinforcement Learning, LSTM, RNN, Embedding, Pytorch
-Pytorch
+## Phase 1: Computer Vision

-### Session 9: T3D OR TWIN DELAYED DDPG
+### Phase2/Session 9: T3D OR TWIN DELAYED DDPG
 Explaination with diagrams for existing code

-### Session 8:
+### Phase2/Session 8:
 - Asynchronous Advantage Actor Critic (A3C): Flow chart of functions for existing code
 - Deep Q Learning (DQN) agent on the CartPole-v0 task from the OpenAI Gym:  Flow chart of functions for existing code

-### Session 7: Self Driving car using Kivy and Neural network with Full connected layers
+### Phase2/Session 7: Self Driving car using Kivy and Neural network with Full connected layers
 - Enhance the model in the existing code
 - Update the parameters
 - Test with different maps.

-### Session 5: MNIST Dataset classification in Pytorch with following features:
+### Phase2/Session 5: MNIST Dataset classification in Pytorch with following features:
 - less than 15k params
 - uses dropout of 0.1
 - uses batchnorm